symbol/symbol-docs/source/guides/mosaic/modifying-mosaic-supply.rst

 Prerequisites
 *************

-- Finish :doc:`creating a mosaic guide <creating-a-mosaic>`
+- Complete :doc:`creating a mosaic guide <creating-a-mosaic>`.
-- Have registered a supply mutable mosaic
+- Have registered a supply mutable mosaic.

 *************************
 Method #01: Using the SDK